Taxation is a personal matter and NASUWT cannot act on your behalf in this.

 Have I overpaid tax?

-The easiest way to check if you have overpaid tax is to sign in to your personal tax account.
+The easiest way to check if you have overpaid tax is to sign into your personal tax account.
 You can do that via the government web page Check How Much Income Tax You Paid Last Year.
 There is also a path to set up a personal tax account if you do not already have one.

 If you have overpaid tax, the options available to you should be outlined here.

-If you cannot establish whether or not you have overpaid tax, or you do not wish to progress matters online, then you can write direct to the HMRC.
+If you cannot establish whether or not you have overpaid tax, or you do not wish to progress matters online, then you can write direct to HMRC.

 How do I check/claim a refund in writing?